hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-network-prepare.md

 		cd /root/infra-ansible-playbooks/roles/HLM-CFG/

-2. Update `/root/infra-ansib1le-playbooks/group_vars/all` file to specify the location of your `libvirt` images folder.

-		imagelocation=<libvirt_images_folder_location>

-3. Edit the `\ansible-playbooks\roles\HLM-PRE-REQ\defaults\main.yml` file to specify the KVM host primary interface IP under, in case of Static IP on KVM Host

-4. Check hosts file under /root/infra-ansible-playbooks, make sure your hlm_kvm_host ip is correct

-		[hlm_kvm_host]

-		192.168.122.1

-5. Create `br-ctl` bridge and virtual network by running:
+2. Create `br-pxe` bridge and virtual network by running:

 		ansible-playbook -i hosts hlm-kvm-pre-req.yml

-	This will drop an extra file under `/etc/network/`.
+	This will create an extra file under `/etc/network/`.

-6. Use the iLO console interface to perform one of the following:

-	* If your KVM host has a DHCP IP, edit the `dhcpipinterface` file as needed, and save the file as `interfaces`.

-	* If your KVM host has a STATIC IP, edit the `staticipinterface` file as needed, and save the file as `interfaces`.

-7. Use the `ifconfig -a` command to output OVS bridge details.
-If the bridge is not present, execute the following commands to restart the bridge:

-		ifdown br-ctl
+3. Execute the following commands in the iLO console

+		virsh net-destroy br-bls & virsh net-destroy br-dcm & virsh net-destroy br-clm & virsh net-destroy br-pxe

+		virsh net-undefine br-bls & virsh net-undefine br-dcm & virsh net-undefine br-clm & virsh net-undefine br-pxe

+		ovs-vsctl del-br br-bls &ovs-vsctl del-br br-dcm & ovs-vsctl del-br br-clm & ovs-vsctl del-br br-pxe

+	These commands create backup of your original interfaces file under `/etc/network/` and changes the interfaces to match the four networks that required on the HLM KVM.

+4. Verify the interfaces file has four networks: `br-bls`, `br-pxe`, `br-clm`, `br-dcm`.

+5. Execute  the following command to make sure the `br-pxe` interface was assiged an IP address:

+		ifconfig br-pxe

+	Execute the following command if the `br-pxe` interface does not have in IP address:

+		Ifdown br-pxe
-		ifdown << yourinterface >>
+		Ifdown << yourinterface >>
-		ifup br-ctl
+		Ifup br-pxe
-		ifup << yourinterface >>
+		Ifup << yourinterface >>

+6. Run the following command to make sure the `br-pxel` interface has the IP address that was earlier set to the primary interface:

+		ifconfig | more

+7. Reboot the setup.

-8. Run the following command to make sure `br-ctl` has the IP address that was earlier set to the primary interface.
+8. Run the following command to make sure `br-pxe` has the IP address that was earlier set to the primary interface and primary interface does not have an IP address.

 		`ifconfig | more`

-9. Reboot the setup.

-10. Run the following command to make sure `br-ctl` has the IP address that was earlier set to the primary interface and primary interface does not have an IP address.

-		`ifconfig | more`

-11. Use the following command to view the results of the routing configuration:
+9. Use the following command to view the results of the routing configuration:

 		route -n